Introducing our new Druid Delft.

 Minimalist with web corner motifs

-By the 1640s Dutch tile-painters began slimming down their borders to a single, quick flourish in each corner: a few mirrored curls and a dot that together resemble a tiny spider's web, hence the name spin ('web' or 'spider' motif).
-The motif leaves the field relatively blank, giving each tile a crisp, minimalist look while allowing adjoining pieces to line up in perfectly balanced grids.
-It was among the most common corner motifs in Delftware historically, and it is very much our flagship style.
-Our AI model captures that crisp minimalism, including tiny chips, a nod to the well-loved originals it was trained on.
+From the 1640s, Dutch tile-painters simplified their borders to a single flourish in each corner—a few mirrored curls and a dot resembling a spider's web, hence spin ('web' or 'spider' motif).
+This leaves the field mostly blank for a crisp, minimalist look.
+The most common Delftware corner motif and our flagship style.
+The model captures this minimalism, including tiny chips that nod to well-loved originals.

 Small emblem without corner motif

 By the 1660s a new Delft look appeared: tiles with no corner motifs at all, just a lone emblem floating on a wide field of milky tin-glaze.
-Dropping the fleur-de-lys, ox-head and web corners reduced both pigment costs and painting time, the culmination of a decades-long shift from busy, polychrome maiolica to the spare blue-and-white of the Dutch Golden Age.
-The result is gorgeously minimalist and perfectly at home in modern interiors.
-This AI model leans into that minimalism, generating tiles with ultra-small emblems that give maximum breathing room to whitespace.
+Dropping decorative corners reduced pigment costs and painting time, the culmination of a shift from busy polychrome maiolica to spare blue-and-white.
+Gorgeously minimalist.
+This model generates tiles with ultra-small emblems that give maximum breathing room to whitespace.

 Chinese corner motif

-Imported Ming 'kraak' porcelain set off a craze for the Chinese-meander border in Dutch tiles from the early seventeenth: a continuous key-fret ribbon on all four sides of the tile.
+Imported Ming 'kraak' porcelain sparked a craze for the Chinese-meander border in early 17th-century Dutch tiles: a continuous key-fret ribbon on all four sides.
 Almost always painted in deep cobalt, the meander frames a neat round medallion so the centre scene pops against the busy border.
-The pattern's rhythmic snap still feels striking today.
-Our AI model echoes that tight geometry, deep blue, and complex shapes.
+The model echoes that tight geometry and deep blue.

 Manganese with web corner motifs

-Alongside the classic blue and white, the Dutch also used manganese to create richly purple tiles, emerging in the late 17th century and that represent a distinctive phase in Delftware production.
-These tiles, characterized by their rich, deep purple hues derived from manganese oxide, showcase intricate designs that blend Dutch artistic traditions with diverse foreign influences.
+Alongside classic blue and white, the Dutch used manganese to create richly purple tiles from the late 17th century.
+These tiles showcase intricate designs blending Dutch traditions with foreign influences.

 Vine leaf corner motifs